-Business Fights Poverty Online 2020 was packed full of insights - with 70+ speakers across nearly 40 sessions and 5 themes - and free learning content from our event partner Pearson.
+Business Fights Poverty Global Summit 2020 was packed full of insights - with 70+ speakers across nearly 40 sessions and 5 themes - and free learning content from our event partner Pearson.
 It was great to be joined live by over 1,000 participants from all around the world.
 Our community also contributed 5 How-To Videos and 6 Seminars.
 So, it’s hard to pick out my favourite insights, but here goes.
 And if you missed any of the sessions, you can access the content using the link below

-Business Fights Poverty Online 2020 was packed full of insights - with 70+ speakers across nearly 40 sessions and 5 themes - and free learning content from our event partner Pearson.
+Business Fights Poverty Global Summit 2020 was packed full of insights - with 70+ speakers across nearly 40 sessions and 5 themes - and free learning content from our event partner Pearson.
 It was great to be joined live by over 1,000 participants from all around the world.
 Our community also contributed 5 How-To Videos and 6 Seminars.
 So, it’s hard to pick out my favourite insights, but here goes.
-And if you missed any of the sessions, you can access the content here.
+And if you missed any of the sessions, you can access the highlights here.

 1 This crisis presents an opportunity to demonstrate and embed purpose into business

 In the speed and breadth of their response to the pandemic, companies have revealed the depth of their purpose (or lack thereof).
 As we start to think about rebuilding better, there will be increasing demand from employees, customers, investors and other stakeholders for companies to more actively articulate and demonstrate their wider societal purpose beyond profits (recognising that firms with purpose also do better financially).
 This means, for example, tackling inequality, protecting human rights, supporting climate action, and across all of that being better at, and more transparent about, measuring impact.